ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week3.md

 # Monday 06/06

 The Boston housing dataset from Kaggle has only 1460 rows, which seems less for causality analysis.
-So I found another [dataset](https://www.kaggle.com/datasets/austinreese/usa-housing-listings) which has 384977 listings with 22 columns, which includes
+So I found another housing [dataset](https://www.kaggle.com/datasets/austinreese/usa-housing-listings) which has 384977 listings with 22 columns, which includes

 * price data
 * latitude